Top 12 Venture Capital Firms for Digital Media Startups

 6. Presidio Ventures

-Presidio Ventures is a corporate venture capital firm in Santa Clara that offers technology startups both financial backing and business development expertise.
-As the investment arm of Sumitomo Corporation, it provides founders with access to a global network and extensive industry knowledge.
+Presidio Ventures is a corporate venture capital firm in Santa Clara that offers tech startups both financial support and business development expertise.
+Founded in 1998, the firm has a long history of backing companies across the technology sector.

-- Industries of focus: Business Development, Cyber Security, Digital Media, Financial Services, FinTech, Internet of Things
+- Industries of focus: Cyber Security, Digital Media, FinTech, Internet of Things

 - Geographical presence: Santa Clara, California